open-contracting-extensions/ocds_1_2_draft_extension/README.md

 Adds fields, definitions and codelists from the draft version of OCDS 1.2 for use in [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/en/).

+## Usage

+This extension is included in OCDS 1.2.
+It should therefore be used with OCDS 1.1 only.

 ## Legal context

 In the European Union, this extension's fields correspond to the following [eForms business terms](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/):